-For customers with good credit quality and payment history, the Group allows credit periods of no longer than 90 days (2018: 90 days).
+For customers with good credit quality and payment history, the Group allows credit periods of no longer than 90 days (2019: 90 days).
 For other customers, the Group requests an advance deposit payment and demands for full settlement upon delivery of the goods.

-As at 30 April 2019 and 1 May 2018, trade receivables from contracts with customers amounted to HK\$57,100,000 and HK\$39,386,000, respectively.
+As at 1 May 2018, trade receivables from contracts with customers amounted to HK\$39,386,000.

-19. TRADE, BILLS AND OTHER RECEIVABLES (CONTINUED)
+20. TRADE AND OTHER RECEIVABLES (CONTINUED)

-The following is an aged analysis of trade and bills receivables presented based on the invoice date at the end of the reporting period, which approximates the revenue recognition dates:
+The following is an aged analysis of trade receivables (net of allowance for credit losses) presented based on the invoice date at the end of the reporting period, which approximates the revenue recognition dates: